mason-keiser/mscsb/README.md

 # My Southern California Surf Buddy
-An application for users to find the nearest beach in SoCal and display the weather at the beach selected by the user.
+An application for users to view the weather for all the main Southern California surf spots.

 * Utilizes Google Maps API and OpenWeatherMaps API